 Selective peripheral denervation is a type of surgery used to treat cervical dystonia.
 However, these days it only tends to be used in a few, select cases.

-During the procedure, the surgeon will make an incision in your neck before cutting some of the nerve endings connected to muscles prone to spams.
+During the procedure, the surgeon will make an incision in your neck, before cutting some of the nerves connected to muscles prone to spams.

 The surgery will be carried out under general anaesthetic, which means you'll be unconscious throughout the procedure and unable to feel pain or discomfort.